 Vertical mergers join two organizations that provide services within the same service continuum.
 It allows for better integration and control over related elements of service required to meet the needs of clients.
 An example is a children’s mental health agency that provides residential treatment and a children’s mental health agency that provides community-based treatment joining forces.

 Conglomerate mergers occur when two or more organizations offer different services in different markets and create a new, parent organization.
 Conglomerate mergers gain diversity in service mix, create larger capacity and revenue base and are undertaken to develop stronger long term sustainability.
-An example is a child welfare agency, a children’s mental health agency, family counselling agency and an employment services agency joining forces.
+An example is a child welfare agency, a children’s mental health agency, a family counselling agency and an employment services agency joining forces.

-Mergercan look different depending on the sizes of the organizations involved.
+Mergers can look different depending on the sizes of the organizations involved.
 If organizations are a similar size then the merger will feel like a true partnership or coming together of two organizations.
 If one agency is significantly larger than the other, or if one is unionized and the other is not then there are very different dynamics that need to be considered and taken into account during the planning.

 Although mergers are often described as creating efficiencies this may only be related to backroom services.
 Mergers are expensive propositions, sometimes in the short and often in the medium term.
 Since salaries and benefits are approximately 80% of a not-for-profit’s budget analysis of any potential merger must take into account the potential costs related to adjustments to salaries and benefits that may arise from a merger.
 If one or more of the merging agencies are unionized future adjustments related to differences in Collective Agreements need to be considered and planned for.